United Kingdom of the Netherlands: Constitution and government

 Though the United Netherlands was a constitutional monarchy, the king retained significant control as head of state and head of government.
 Beneath the king was a bicameral legislature known as the States General with a Senate and House of Representatives.

 From the start, the administrative system proved controversial.
-Representation in the 110-seat House of Representatives, for example, was divided equally between south and north, although the former had a larger population.
+Representation in the seat House of Representatives, for example, was divided equally between south and north, although the former had a larger population.
 This was resented in the south, which believed that the government was dominated by northerners.
-Additionally, the king had somewhat greater power than is the case for Dutch and Belgian monarchs today.
-Most notably, the ministers were responsible solely to him.
+Additionally, the king had somewhat greater power than is the case for Dutch and Belgian monarchs.
+The ministers were responsible to him.

 Provinces

 The United Netherlands was divided into 17 provinces and the Grand Duchy of Luxembourg which was constitutionally distinct.
 All of these provinces can trace their origin to a medieval lordship, county, duchy or bishopric, apart from Antwerp (previously part of Duchy of Brabant) and Limburg (previously part of Prince-Bishopric of Liège and Duchy of Gelderland).
 Their status changed when they came under French rule, when their administration was centralised, reducing their powers.
 They included: